install interpret if not already installed

 Train the Explainable Boosting Machine (EBM)

 The synthetic dataset has a significant number of smooth functions.
 To handle these smoothly varying relationships effectively, we incorporate a parameter called ‘smoothing_rounds’ in the EBM fitting process. ‘smoothing_rounds’ initiates the boosting process in a non-greedy manner by selecting random split points when constructing the internal decision trees.
 This strategy helps to avoid initial overfitting and sets up baseline smooth partial responses before changing to using a greedy approach that is better for fitting any remaining sharp transitions in the partial responses.
-We’ve set the ‘cyclic_progress’ value to 0.0, which means that following the smoothing rounds, all boosting rounds are dedicated to the greedy approach.
-The cyclic rounds will not make boosting progress, but will instead be used to periodically update the internal gain calculations.
+We also use the reg_alpha regularization parameter to further smooth the results.
+EBMs additionally support reg_lambda and max_delta_step, which might be useful in some cases.

 from interpret.glassbox import ExplainableBoostingRegressor